SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 Selecting the Card will now open the Quick view.

-### ACE Quick Views
+### Quick Views

 Locate and open the following file: **./src/adaptiveCardExtensions/helloWorld/quickView/QuickView.ts**.

-Quick views must extend the **BaseAdaptiveCardView** base case.
+Quick views must extend the **BaseAdaptiveCardView** base class.
 There are three optional generics that can be defined:

 - **TData**: The type returned from the `data()` getter method.
-- **TProperties**: Similar to the Quick view, this is the same interface used by persisted properties of the ACE (*property bag*).
+- **TProperties**: Similar to the Card view, this is the same interface used by persisted properties of the ACE (*property bag*).
 - **TState** Similar to the Card view, this is the set of stateful data the View needs to render. **TState** must share properties with the ACE's state interface.

 A Quick View has more control over the Adaptive Card template schema than a Card view.
 The